cugos/cugos.github.com/people/README.md

 $ git push origin add_my_profile # or whatever your branch name is
 ```

-Then go back GitHub and refresh.
+Then go back GitHub, change to the master branch and refresh.
 You should see something like:<br/>
 ![pull_request](image/pull_request.png)

 Click that green button.
 Now add a commit message